What Is A Back-To-School Necklace? It's Not As Innocent As It Sounds

 Is "back-to-school necklace" really that concerning?

 Anytime someone ideates anything related to self-harm or suicide, it merits enough concern to reach out to a mental health professional.
 But if you hear your tween or teen using the term "back-to-school necklace” and want to gauge their understanding or definition of it, you may start with a conversation.
+Children may treat back-to-school necklaces like trendy fads, but it's important to remember the importance of mental health, especially in regard to adolescents.
+According to a CDC report, before the pandemic, "approximately 1 in 6 youth reported making a suicide plan in the past year, a 44% increase since 2009."

 After all, Gen Z is dark and deep.
 They've spent nearly their entire lives living in a country at war.
 They've witnessed countless school shootings (and often a lack of proper response from the adults and lawmakers).
 They've been inundated with images of civil unrest, police brutality, and the dumpster fire that is our planet right now.
 While a more jaded person might tell you things have always been "this bad," there's no denying that Gen Z’ers have been exposed to much more of it, thanks to social media.
 You can't just escape the news by turning off the TV like we did as teens.
 Our world is now constantly connected to what is happening — the good and the bad.
 As such, this next generation of tweens, teens, and young adults are just more on-the-nose when it comes to the morose than the generations before them.